Professor Fintan Walsh

 Supervision

 Professor Walsh supervises PhD projects (including practice-led research) within his own subject area and alongside colleagues in other fields.
 His PhD students have been funded by CHASE/AHRC, ESRC and Birkbeck.
-Recently or currently supervised PhD projects investigate ecology and performance, Sarah Kane and psychoanalysis, mental illness and contemporary theatre, neurodiversity and performance, masculinity and Theatre of the Oppressed.
+Subjects supervised include chemsex and autofiction; Sarah Kane and mental health; mental illness and contemporary theatre; neurodiversity, autism and performance; masculinity and Theatre of the Oppressed.
 Professor Walsh welcomes inquiries from prospective PhD students interested in researching within his field or related areas, in particular topics relating to:

 - Contemporary and modern drama, theatre and performance